 Dear Jeff, After reading your recent Blog “How To’s and Tips” I finally made a resolution to send you my testimony.
 Here it is.

 Jeff was quick to understand my struggles with alcoholism.
-He demonstrated real understanding of my illness and how it was affecting my life and the lives of my family.
+He demonstrated real understanding of my illness and how it was affecting my life and the lives of others in my family.
 Jeff’s treatment approach was strong but compassionate.
 He made no bones about the danger of relapsing or toying with a drink or two.

 I believe Jeff is a powerful force in counseling for all who suffer from addiction of any nature, depression and anger – I suffered from all the above.

 Thank you Jeff.
 Your words in “Charleston, a Father’s Day Thought” are healing in this time of national grief and loss.
-It is a tribute for our capacity to be conscious – to choose love over hate in the midst of our own pain.
+It is a tribute for our capacity to be conscious and to choose love over hate in the midst of our own pain.

 Thank you Jeff… I am handling it much better with what I learned from you over the years.
 Thank you for your kind words, thoughts and for the tools you have given me for living a healthier, happier life!
 Stay well.